 6 p.m.-6:35 a.m.
 Night Float Service

-Team of two residents monitor patients on medicine, pediatrics, OB triage, Labor & Delivery and family medicine services.
+Team of two residents monitor patients on medicine, pediatrics, OB triage, labor and delivery and family medicine services.
 They also admit patients to any of these services from the ER.

 The Resident Wellness Committee, consisting of residents and faculty, plans events and oversees the wellness budget.
 A variety of activities are planned throughout the year, including participation on sports teams and social events.
 From soccer, bicycling and fly fishing to picnics and holiday parties, we're sure you'll find an activity you'll enjoy.
 Spouses and children can participate, too.

-An annual "all resident retreat" is held in the fall.
+An annual all resident retreat is held in the fall.
 Family members are welcome to participate in this three-day event.
-An interns' retreat is held in early summer.
+An interns' retreat is held at the end of the academic year.

 Third year residents take call from home.